 Accessing georeferenced imagery and spatial data over the internet has become increasingly popular in the last years.
-Petrosys has had the ability to support some of these web services for a few years, but this ability has been greatly improved and expanded in recent releases of the software:
+Petrosys PRO has had the ability to support some of these web services for a few years, but this has been greatly improved and expanded in more recent releases of the software.

-- In the 17.8 release we also added the ability to display secured web map services (https), required not only for vendors serving high-value imagery, but also for clients wanting to serve internal data.
+- Display secured web map services (https), required not only for vendors serving high-value imagery but also for clients wanting to serve internal data.

 Both maps are displaying surface geology from the Western Australia Geological Survey web services: in the left, raster imagery (WMS protocol); in the right, spatial data (WFS protocol).

-To view the catalog and being able to choose any of the services, click in the box next to ‘Catalog’ for both web map and feature services (see below screenshot).
+To view the catalog and choose any of the services, click in the box next to ‘Catalog’ for both web map and feature services (see below screenshot).

-Once in the ‘Web Service Catalog’, as previously mentioned, you can choose from one of the saved services.
-You can manage the catalog by selecting the options in the lower left section of the panel: Edit, Delete and Add.
+Once in the ‘Web Service Catalog’, you can choose from one of the saved services.
+You can manage the catalog by selecting the options in the lower-left section of the panel: Edit, Delete and Add.

 If you choose to add a new service to the list, you’ll notice that new services can be stored at three levels, which will impact its availability: